OpenMDAO/OpenMDAO-Framework/docs/basics/assembly.rst

    View of an Iteration Hierarchy

+Each component can report its location in the iteration hierarchy by its :term:`iteration coordinates`.
+The coordinates are of the form ``<workflow execution count>-<component index in workflow>`` for each level in the hierarchy.
+For example, when `component2` above is executing in the workflow for `driver3` for the first time its iteration coordinates would be ``1-3.1-1``.
+Which denotes the first execution of the top workflow, third component (`driver3`), first execution of that driver's workflow, first component in that workflow (`component2`).

 An :term:`Assembly` is a container for your analysis models.
 When an Assembly executes, it will always look for a Driver named `driver` and  start there, then work its